PreethamNoelP/PreethamNoelP/README.md

 # 👨‍💻 Preetham Noel P
 **Data Science | AI/ML | NLP | LLM | 2× Patent Holder | 3× Published Researcher**

 Versatile and impact-driven technology professional with hands-on experience in building intelligent systems, optimizing AI workflows, and solving real-world problems through data-driven innovation.
-My technical strengths lie in Python, Java, SQL, Machine Learning, Natural Language Processing (NLP), and Large Language Models (LLMs), with a proven track record of implementing scalable solutions across diverse domains.
+My technical strengths are focused on Python, Java, SQL, Machine Learning, Natural Language Processing (NLP), and Large Language Models (LLMs), with a proven track record of implementing scalable solutions across diverse domains.

 With 2 granted patents and 3 international research publications, I bring a strong foundation in both applied research and industry-aligned development.
 My work spans designing AI architectures, fine-tuning language models, automating analytics, and integrating ML pipelines.
 I'm passionate about leveraging cutting-edge technologies to create solutions that are not only efficient but also meaningful and transformative.